 Best Milwaukee Drill Sets

-The Milwaukee 3697-22 M18 FUEL combo kit makes for such a great deal we can’t recommend it enough.
+The Milwaukee 3697-22 M18 FUEL combo kit makes for such a great deal I can’t recommend it enough.
 This 2-tool kit includes the latest Gen4 M18 Fuel hammer drill and Milwaukee M18 impact driver.
 It also tosses in a pair of XC5.0 Ah battery packs and an M18/M12 Rapid Charger.

-We picked the 3497-22 M12 FUEL 2-tool combo kit as our best Milwaukee M12 drill kit.
+I chose the 3497-22 M12 FUEL 2-tool combo kit as our best Milwaukee M12 drill kit.
 For starters, you can get larger kits—but they all have flaws.
 Some larger kits toss in a mediocre LED light that drives up the cost while the largest kits add tools you may not need.

 Best Expanded Milwaukee M18 Drill Kit

-Unlike the M12 2-tool kit above, we have different thoughts about the best Milwaukee M18 drill kits.
+Unlike the M12 2-tool kit above, I have different thoughts about the best Milwaukee M18 drill kits.
 The reason has to do with the application.
 For many Pros starting out, they need to ramp up their system quickly.
-We see no better way than to purchase a comprehensive Milwaukee starter tool kit.
+I see no better way than to purchase a comprehensive Milwaukee starter tool kit.
 It won’t be cheap, but it gets you up to speed quickly with the tools of the trade.

-Our favorite kit is the M18 6-tool combo kit (2696-26).
+My favorite kit is the M18 6-tool combo kit (2696-26).
 It includes a suite of solid M18 starter tools.
 You get a hammer drill, impact driver, Full-size Sawzall, 6-1/2-inch circular saw, angle grinder, and LED work light.
-The price is no joke at $749, but you won’t need much else (except may a mid-torque impact wrench) to get up and running.
+The price is no joke at $749, but you won’t need much else (except maybe a mid-torque impact wrench) to get up and running.
 Need more power?
 You can easily upgrade any of these tools over time to their M18 FUEL counterparts.

 Best Milwaukee Drill Bits